 Truck Accident Attorneys in Columbia, SC

-The National Highway Traffic Administration (NHTSA) reports that, in 2018, there were 106,821 collisions in South Carolina involving a commercial trucking vehicle.
+The National Highway Traffic Administration (NHTSA) reports that, in 2018, there were 106,821 collisions in South Carolina involving commercial trucking vehicles.
 Almost 4,500 of those were fatal collisions.
 Because of the size and weight of these vehicles, any type of negligent, reckless, or careless driving can have serious and devastating consequences.

 All of us have traveled the highways and roads throughout the Columbia area and are aware of the increasingly heavy traffic, particularly on major interstates like I-26, I-20, and even I-95.
-Eighteen wheelers, construction vehicles, farm vehicles, and other multi-axle and commercial vehicles often rush to stay on schedule and beat deadlines.
+Eighteen wheelers, big rigs, construction vehicles, farm vehicles, and other multi-axle and commercial vehicles often rush to stay on schedule and beat deadlines.
 They are heavy.
 They are fast.
 They are weighted down by the load.
 When they collide with a smaller vehicle, destruction and serious injuries can occur.

-Truck drivers sometimes operate these large vehicles in a negligent or careless way.
-Sometimes, these drivers may be driving for long hours on the road leading to physical exhaustion and less attention to their driving at hand.
+Truck drivers sometimes operate these large vehicles in a negligent or careless manner.
+Sometimes, these truckers drive for long hours on the road, leading to physical and mental exhaustion.
 Other times, truckers have used medications and drugs to help them stay awake.